endurantgames/cosmiclegends/src/classes/knight.md

     *Repetition:* You can choose this Ability more than once.
 If you do, you create another vehicle each time you take this Ability.
-Track each Wheelman Power Word and Class Ability separately, assigning each to a specific vehicle.
+Track each Wheelman Power Word and Class Ability separately, assigning each to a specific Custom Ride.

 Dread Creature of the Night

+:   [Totem]{.crossover .new}
-:   You have chosen one specific type of animal to emulate, in
-    your war on crime.
+    You have chosen one specific type of animal to emulate in your war on crime.

-    [Totem]{.crossover}
     Choose one Power Word from the
     [](#totem-class-nature-core-power-words), and add it as a
     Core Power Word.
 Unlike the Totem class, you don't physically or